 Apple Watch Series 3

-● Faster dual-core S3 processor
+● Dual-core S3 processor

-● New W2 wireless chip
+● W2 wireless chip

 Apple Watch Series 3 Features

-As is customary, Apple has made changes to the internals of the Apple Watch, improving it in both performance and features compared to previous models.
+As is customary, Apple made changes to the internals of the Apple Watch, improving it in both performance and features compared to previous models.

-Depending on the model, users may see an increase in storage capacity.
+Some models had an increase in storage capacity.
 The standard model has 8 gigabytes of storage, while the cellular version included 16 gigabytes.
 Today, Apple only sells the 8GB GPS version.